TL;DR (Quick-Answer Box)

 Instructions

-• In a large skillet with high sides or in a large saucepan over medium-high heat, toast the pumpkin seeds, cumin seeds, and oregano, if using, until fragrant, 3 to 4 minutes.
+• In a large skillet with high sides or in a large saucepan over medium-high heat, toast the 1 cup shelled pumpkin seeds, 1 teaspoon cumin seeds, and 1/2 teaspoon dried oregano, if using, until fragrant, 3 to 4 minutes.
 Toss frequently to make sure they don’t burn.
 Remove from the heat and transfer to a spice grinder or a blender and process until finely ground.

 • Pour the mixture back into the skillet and add the ground pumpkin seed mixture.
 Let simmer gently until the flavors are melded, stirring occasionally, about 15 minutes.
 Serve immediately.
 (Leftovers—if there are any—can be refrigerated in an airtight container for up to a couple of days.)